Can I Put Tile on the Fireplace?

 Metallic tiles add a little rustic appeal to your fireplace surround and come in designs that are just as decorative as classic ceramic tiles.

 Both glass and metal stand up to high temperatures and have been well tested in the kitchen as some of the most popular choices for the backsplash.

 Stone is another excellent choice for the fireplace.
 It gives a natural look to your fireside and is a good replacement for traditional brick hearths and surrounds.
 Stone performs well when exposed to high-temperatures and is extremely durable.

-You can also use stone-look tile that looks every bit as great as stone but is made of porcelain.
-It is available in extra-large sizes so you can add a bit of a modern sensibility to your fireplace.
+You can also use stone look tile that looks every bit as great as stone but is made of porcelain.
+They are available in extra-large sizes so you can add a bit of a modern sensibility to your fireplace.